Do I need a PASSPORT or PROOF OF CITIZENSHIP?

-Cars drive on the left-hand side of the road on St. John, (opposite the US) and steering wheels are on the left (the same as in US).
+Cars drive on the left-hand side of the road on St. John, (opposite the US) and steering wheels are on the left (the same as in the US).
 Remember to drive "Shoulder to Shoulder" (Your shoulder to the shoulder of the road).
 The speed limit on St. John does not exceed 20 MPH.
 For the best driving experience, a 4-wheel drive vehicle with a high road clearance (Jeep-Suzuki) is recommended.
-Less than 30% of the roads are paved, the hills are steep and the roads curvy.
-Always wear your set belt or you will be ticketed.
+The hills are steep and the roads curvy.
+Always wear your seat belt or you will be ticketed.

 What should I bring?

 First and foremost, an "Island Attitude!"
-Then bring along sunscreen, bathing suit, cover-ups (required in town); personal toiletries, medicine; sunglasses, camera and film.
+Then bring along sunscreen, bathing suit, cover-ups (required in town); personal toiletries, medicine; sunglasses.
 Pack light!
 St. John is a very casual island.
-Temperatures range from mid-80's during the day, to mid-70's at night.
+Temperatures range from the mid-'80s during the day, to mid-70's at night.
 (Summer/Fall temperatures are a bit higher) See our helpful packing list.